-Hangry is indeed a very real state of being that has overwhelmed me many times in my life.
+Hangry is indeed a very real thing that has overwhelmed me many times.

 So to help you avoid this predicament:

-I highly suggest that you stop what you’re doing and speed walk straight towards Rua de Duque.
-All along this quaint side street are a ton of restaurants that the locals frequent and that won’t eat up your entire food budget (lame pun intended.
+Speed walk straight to Rua de Duque.
+All along this quaint side street are a ton of restaurants that locals frequent and that won’t eat up your entire food budget (lame pun intended.
 Insert cheesy drum roll here).

 And you know the food is amazing since you’ll find nothing but locals here (except you, duh).

-This street is tucked far away enough to avoid tourists, but close enough to Rossio Train Station (Maybe a 5-minute walk up a small hill and to the left) that you’ll be able to find it.
+This street is tucked far away enough to avoid tourists, but close enough to Rossio Train Station (Maybe a 5-minute walk up a small hill and to the left) that you’ll easily find it

 7. Booking a Fado Tour